ssjlee93/ru-2020-projec-03/progress.md

 ## 8/25
 setting up backend with firebase on frontend
 re-styling components and pages
+working on basic CRUD.
+Relying on class activity and previous homework to draw ideas for code
+frontend polishing began

 #### Future Development
 using uid vs. email
 We selected using uid to reference users so that this app might support multi-factor login

-## 8/25
-working on basic CRUD.
-Relying on class activity and previous homework to draw ideas for code
-frontend polishing began

 #### Trouble
-CRUD is too hard
+CRUD not functioning.
+Unsure of which code is missing
-Could not finish CRUD on backend

 ## 8/27
 CRUD still not working.
 Modified many files and codes to fit our project